 To know the schedule of trading sessions on Forex means being able to rationally allocate one’s efforts and effectively use one’s possibilities and time.
 Trading sessions are periods of time when banks are actively trading.
-As is well-known, Forex working hours are unlimited and it functions round the clock.
+As is well-known, market trading hours are unlimited and it functions round the clock.
 When the evening begins in one part of the world, in another part - the morning comes and the local currency market starts working.
-Sessions come one after another, or partially superimpose on one another, giving traders a possibility to trade whenever convenient to them.
+Trading sessions come one after another, or partially overlap each other, giving traders a possibility to trade whenever convenient to them.
 Once logged in, you’ll find Forex working at any time, except Saturday and Sunday, when all markets in all countries are closed.
-Likewise Forex doesn’t work on holidays, for example Christmas, New Year, and Easter.
+Likewise, Forex doesn’t work on holidays, for example, Christmas, New Year, and Easter.

-To know the schedule of trading sessions on the Forex market is also useful because currencies behave differently according to different trading sessions.
-For instance, yen usually “wakes up” and starts to move actively during the Asian session, while euro is more active during the European session.
+To know the schedule of market trading hours is also useful because currencies behave differently according to different trading sessions.
+For instance, the yen usually “wakes up” and starts to move actively during the Asian session, while the euro is more active during the European session.
 At other times, sharp price movements for these particular currencies are unusual.
-The most aggressive session out of all is American, which can either significantly drop or, conversely, strengthen, its very own dollar.
+The most aggressive trading session out of all is American, which can either significantly drop or, conversely, strengthen, its very own dollar.

 As the Forex market employs a lot of countries from different time zones, Forex is considered to work according to universal time.
 At present instead of GMT standard, which is rendered obsolete, it's widely accepted to use UTC - Coordinated Universal Time.
 RoboForex server time differs from UTC by 2 hours (UTC +2), and in summer, with a switch to daylight-saving time, the difference equals to UTC +3.

 Each regional Forex market has its own peculiarities.